arangodb/docs/3.8/http/transaction-stream-transaction.md

 Limitations
 -----------

-A maximum lifetime and transaction size for stream transactions is enforced on the Coordinator to ensure that transactions cannot block the cluster from operating properly:
+A maximum lifetime for stream transactions is enforced on the Coordinator to ensure that abandoned transactions cannot block the cluster from operating properly:

-- Maximum idle timeout of **10 seconds** between operations
-- Maximum transaction size of **128 MB** per DB-Server
+The default maximum idle timeout is **60 seconds** between operations in a single stream transaction.
+The maximum value can be bumbed to at most 120 seconds by setting the startup option `--transaction.streaming-idle-timeout`.

-These limits are also enforced for stream transactions on single servers.
+The idle timeout is also enforced for stream transactions on single servers.

-Enforcing the limits is useful to free up resources used by abandoned transactions, for example from transactions that are abandoned by client applications due to programming errors or that were left over because client connections were interrupted.
+Enforcing the limit is useful to free up resources used by abandoned transactions, for example from transactions that are abandoned by client applications due to programming errors or that were left over because client connections were interrupted.